Our history

 1977 - 2006 John and Sue Leigh

 John and Sue originally moved from London to Aberporth in 1971.
-They purchased Canllefaes Ganol in 1977 and moved into their Caravan on site with their 2 girls Amanda (5) and Phillipa (2).
-John was an electrical engineer but had never previously undertaken a building project.
+They purchased Canllefaes Ganol in 1977 and moved into their Caravan on site with their 2 girls Amanda (5) and Phillipa (2).John was an electronics engineer but had never previously undertaken a building project.
 Armed with a “teach yourself DIY” manual, they set about renovating the outbuildings to become the “self catering site” you see today.
-Multiple cottage sites were rare at the time and John and Sue were the founding members of the Wales Association of Self Catering Operators, formed with the intention of having a combined voice when dealing with the various governing authorities.
+Multiple cottage sites were few in number, and John and Sue were amongst the founding members of the Wales Association of Self Catering Operators, formed with the intention of having a combined voice when dealing with the various governing authorities.

 • 1980 Granary and Shippen cottages were completed and appear much as they are today